Page created on March 2, 2019. Last updated on April 19, 2022 at 09:55

 Let’s look at them in detail.

-Circulatory adaptation: After long-term immobilization will the plasma volume decrease, haematocrit decrease and the baroreflex is impaired.
+Circulatory adaptation: After long-term immobilization will the plasma volume decrease, haematocrit decrease (due to decreased RBC formation) and the baroreflex is impaired.
 This predisposes to orthostatic hypotension.

 Decubitus, or pressure ulcer, is a type of necrosis that occurs when there is prolonged pressure at certain points of the skin.
 It commonly affects the sacral region and the heels.
 It’s highly associated with the inability to continuously change position during the day and night.
 Healthy people change position at least 50 times per night and have no risk of developing decubitus.
 Those that change position less than 20 times per night have 90% risk for developing it.